DESIGNERS PROFILE

 Kin Li

-Kin is a knitwear fashion designer and a graduate of the Hong Kong Polytechnic University with a Bachelor’s degree in Fashion and Textiles.
+Kin is a knitwear fashion designer and a graduate of the Bachelor of Arts in Fashion and Textiles from The Hong Kong Polytechnic University.
 Over the years, he has developed extensive experience in design, blending classic and contemporary aesthetics in his work.
 Through expert knitting craftsmanship, his creations showcase refined detailing and structural innovation.
-Kin has participated in several fashion design competitions, including being selected for both the Youth Design Award and the 3rd “Pu Yuan Cup” PH Value China Knitwear Designer Competition in 2017—milestones that have been instrumental in shaping his professional growth.
+Kin has participated in several fashion design competitions, including being selected for both the HKFDA Young Talent Award and the 3rd “Puyuan Cup” PH Value China Knitwear Designer Competition in 2017—milestones that have been instrumental in shaping his professional growth.

 Xinan Ciao

-Ciao Xinan graduated from the Knitting Technology programme at Dongguan Textile and Fashion School.
+Xinan graduated from the Knitting Technology programme at Dongguan Textile and Fashion School.
 With a cheerful and sociable personality, she values honesty, kindness, and personal growth.
-Passionate about learning and self-improvement, she aspires to keep progressing steadily in her journey as a designer and hopes to achieve meaningful accomplishments through continued exploration and effort.
+Passionate about learning and self-improvement, she aspires to continue progressing steadily in her journey as a designer and hopes to achieve meaningful accomplishments through ongoing exploration and effort.

 Yolansa Tong

-Yolansa Tong, founder of the original designer brand NONETONE, holds a Master’s degree in Textile and Fashion Design from the Hong Kong Polytechnic University.
-She was the Greater Bay Area Champion of the 2024 Young Woolen Textile Designers Competition and was named one of the Top Ten Fashion Designers of the Year at the 2024 Bay Area Fashion Awards.
+Yolansa Tong, founder of the original designer brand NONETONE, holds a Master’s degree in Textile and Fashion Design from The Hong Kong Polytechnic University.
+She was the Greater Bay Area Champion of the 2024 Young Knitwear Designers Contest* and was named one of the Top Ten Fashion Designers of the Year at the 2024 Bay Area Fashion Awards.

 “Amazing Cut” is organized by the Textile Council of Hong Kong with the Cultural and Creative Industries Development Agency (CCIDA) of the Hong Kong SAR Government as the lead sponsor.
 First broadcast on Television Broadcasts Limited (TVB) in 2024, it became Hong Kong’s first reality TV program dedicated to highlighting the talents of local fashion designers.
 The show aims to discover and showcase Hong Kong’s creative potential and craftsmanship, offering emerging designers a platform to reach millions of viewers across Hong Kong and the Greater Bay Area—greatly enhancing their public recognition.